EvidentSecurity/esp-sdk-python/docs/StatsApi.md

 # **for_services**
 > PaginatedCollection for_services(stat_id, include=include, page=page)

 A successful call to this API returns all the stats of all the services for a report identified by the stat_id parameter.
-Said report contains all statistics for this alert triggered from signatures contained in all services for the selected hour.
+Said report contains all statistics for this alert triggered from services contained in all services for the selected hour.

 ### Example
 ```python